appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/categorysearch.md

     	}}
     />
     ```
-    > Note: If you're using the controlled behavior than it's your responsibility to call the `triggerQuery` method to update the query i.e execute the search query and update the query results in connected components by `react` prop.
+    > Note: If you're using the controlled behavior then it's your responsibility to call the `triggerQuery` method to update the query i.e execute the search query and update the query results in connected components by `react` prop.
 It is not mandatory to call the `triggerQuery` in `onChange` you can also call it in other input handlers like `onBlur` or `onKeyPress`.
 -   **enableSynonyms** `bool` [optional]
     Defaults to `true`, can be used to `disable/enable` the synonyms behavior for the search query.
 Read more about it [here](/docs/search/reactivesearch-api/reference/#enablesynonyms)
     > Note: